Superspace: Supersymmetric extensions of Minkowski space

-N = 1 super Minkowski space
+$\mathbf{N=1}$ super Minkowski space

 Perhaps the most studied concrete superspace in physics is $d = 4, \mathcal{N} = 1$ super Minkowski space $\mathbb{R}^{4|4}$ or sometimes written $\mathbb{R}^{1,3|4}$, which is the direct sum of four real bosonic dimensions and four real Grassmann dimensions (also known as fermionic dimensions or spin dimensions).

 In supersymmetric quantum field theories one is interested in superspaces which furnish representations of a Lie superalgebra called a supersymmetry algebra.
 The bosonic part of the supersymmetry algebra is the Poincaré algebra, while the fermionic part is constructed using spinors with Grassmann number valued components.

 For this reason, in physical applications one considers an action of the supersymmetry algebra on the four fermionic directions of $\mathbb{R}^{4|4}$ such that they transform as a spinor under the Poincaré subalgebra.
 In four dimensions there are three distinct irreducible 4-component spinors.
 There is the Majorana spinor, the left-handed Weyl spinor and the right-handed Weyl spinor.
 The CPT theorem implies that in a unitary, Poincaré invariant theory, which is a theory in which the S-matrix is a unitary matrix and the same Poincaré generators act on the asymptotic in-states as on the asymptotic out-states, the supersymmetry algebra must contain an equal number of left-handed and right-handed Weyl spinors.
 However, since each Weyl spinor has four components, this means that if one includes any Weyl spinors one must have 8 fermionic directions.
 Such a theory is said to have extended supersymmetry, and such models have received a lot of attention.
 For example, supersymmetric gauge theories with eight supercharges and fundamental matter have been solved by Nathan Seiberg and Edward Witten, see Seiberg–Witten gauge theory.
 However, in this subsection we are considering the superspace with four fermionic components and so no Weyl spinors are consistent with the CPT theorem.

 Note: There are many sign conventions in use and this is only one of them.